omardiaa/gridfs-stream-local/README.md

 1. NodeJS "events" package
 2. NodeJS "mongodb" package

+## How to migrate from gridfs-stream to gridfs-stream-local?

+Leave all the gridfs-stream code as is.
+All what you need to do is 2 things:

+1. Import Grid from gridfs-stream-local rather than from gridfs-stream
+2. Call `run()` member function inside the object returned by both createWriteStream and createReadStream.
+Check the sample code at index.js to understand more.

 ## Limitations

 1. GridReadStream reads files given only their id.
 It does not handle retrieving files by any other parameters.